 I’ve been thinking and writing about the way privilege operates in the tiny house movement for a long time.
 A few examples of inequality built into the movement can be seen in the simple fact that it requires a lot of money to acquire or build a tiny house, and, in most places, you must own the land where the tiny is parked to be able to live in one at all.
 Only recently, however, has my scholarship on the movement been explicitly tied to whiteness.
-I have been thinking about how property acts a form of whiteness, as a manifestation and reinforcement of white privilege (albeit a reinforcement that, just like studs on a house, is rarely visible).
+I have been thinking about how property acts a form of whiteness, as a manifestation and reinforcement of white privilege (albeit a reinforcement that, just like studs on a house, is often made invisible).
 Property functioning as an anchor for the shifting social construction of whiteness is nothing new.
-Claims of white supremacy were used to justify enslaving black bodies as property, or stealing land from native peoples under the same rationale.
+Claims of white supremacy were used to justify enslaving black people as property, or stealing land from native peoples under the same rationale.
 Cheryl Harris famously articulated whiteness as property back in 1993 and, in 1998, George Lipsitz developed his now formative idea of the possessive investment in whiteness.
-Both of these scholars note how whiteness is a form of property-privilege, just like wealth or education, and it is a self-reinforcing one: if a person is white presenting, statistics have it that a good education, political power, social status, gratifying work, and even the power to shape and narrate their own history is more easily accessed… and, for the tiny house movement in particular, access to decent housing and asset accumulation correlates with a person’s racial category.
+Both of these scholars note how whiteness is a form of property-privilege, just like wealth or education, and it is a self-reinforcing one: if a person is white-presenting, statistics have it that a good education, political power, social status, gratifying work, and even the power to shape and narrate their own history is more easily accessed… and, for the tiny house movement in particular, access to decent housing and asset accumulation correlates with a person’s racial category.
 A person’s “whiteness” was the necessary precondition to owning property.
-And though who counts as white has shifted over time, the logic of private property was the foundation for defining who did and did not count as white, and thus who was able to own property.
+And though who is labeled white has shifted over time, the logic of private property was the foundation for defining who did and did not count as white, and thus who was able to own property.
 Property made people White and their whiteness confers the right of title.
 See the circle?
 A fancy word for that is tautology.
 Property-White-Property, ad infinitum.